 OEDIT division: Colorado Tourism Office

-Each submitting lead applicant is limited to one Marketing Matching Grant project per state fiscal year (July to June) unless prior approval is provided.
-Lead applicants can be a partner in a separate grant application.
+Each submitting lead applicant is limited to one (1) Tourism Marketing Matching Grant per state fiscal year (July to June) unless prior approval is provided.
+Lead applicants can be a partner in a separate application.
 Applicants need to be either:

-- a nonprofit organization responsible for promoting tourism on behalf of a destination or tourism industry sector such as a destination marketing organization, lodging tax board, chamber of commerce
+- a nonprofit organization responsible for promoting tourism on behalf of a destination or tourism industry sector such as a destination marketing/management organization, chamber of commerce, lodging tax panel

 Ineligible applicants include: